The asymptotic distribution of the determinant of a random correlation matrix: Main Results

 \section{Main Results}

 \begin{thm} For a uniform distribution over the space of $d \times d$ correlation matrices, the marginal distribution of each correlation is $Beta\left(\frac{d}{2}, \frac{d}{2}\right)$ on $(-1, 1)$.
-Then the determinant $D_d$ of a correlation matrix can be written as a product of $(d-1)$ independent Beta distributed random variables:
+Take $R$ to be such a correlation matrix and let $D_d$ be its determinant.
+Then $D_d$ can be written as a product of $(d-1)$ independent Beta distributed random variables: